 Type the above path in the File Explorer address bar, and delete this file:

-Or simply copy the following command and paste in the Run dialog (Win + R) to delete the file via Command Prompt:
+Or copy the following command and paste it into the Run dialog (Win + R) to delete the file:

 cmd.exe /c del "%AppData%\Microsoft\Windows\Recent\AutomaticDestinations\f01b4d95cf55d32a.automaticDestinations-ms"

 This clears the custom pinned and frequent items listing in Quick access.
 Windows regenerates this file immediately the next time you open File Explorer, listing the default ones.

 Note: You don’t need to clear all the